Estimated reading time: 3 minutes

 A handful of states have eliminated the traditional money bail system, hoping to reduce their inmate population and avoid harming low-income defendants.
-But one recent study claims bail reform not only don’t always work, but can actually prove counter-productive to its professed goals.
+But one recent study claims bail reform not only doesn’t always work but can prove counter-productive to its professed goals.

-Himself a proponent of bail system reform and a former state senator, in an October 2016 opinion letter Frosh opined the money bail system might be an unconstitutional violation of equal protection and due process rights, since it doesn’t take into account what amount persons accused of crimes can afford to pay, thereby forcing a jail stay for those unable to afford the bail set in a pre-trial hearing.
+In an October 2016 opinion letter Frosh, a proponent of bail system reform and a former state senator, opined the money bail system might be an unconstitutional violation of equal protection and due process rights since it doesn’t take into account what amount persons accused of crimes can afford to pay, thereby forcing a jail stay for those unable to afford the bail set in a pre-trial hearing.

 But a report issued in June by two advocacy groups, Color of Change and Progressive Maryland, finds the bail system reforms Maryland adopted last year have had precisely the opposite effect.
 Looking at the number of defendants being held in jail before trial in one major county (Prince George’s) in months before and after the new rules took effect, the report found more defendants were in pre-trial detention after the rule changes took effect.

 Why?
 Apparently, because while the use of cash bail has declined, judges have decided to hold more defendants without bail, refusing to release them on their own recognizance.
 The report noted while the percentage of presumably innocent defendants ordered to post money bonds fell from 61% to 50%, persons held without bond climbed by 14.5%.